 We now bump up against some of the most common areas of misunderstanding by contractors and field staff, which is properly matching the equipment to the load.
 Here are some of the biggest mistakes:

 - Failing to cover both sensible and latent (humidity) loads in the cooling season

 - Using nominal tonnage of equipment to estimate capacity (no, a 3-ton cannot be counted on to produce 36,000 BTU)

 - Looking at AHRI ratings to find capacity instead of at the manufacturer performance data

-In order to properly select equipment, it is recommended that you use ACCA manual S to ensure that you don't miss any of the steps.
-ACCA has a great quick guide on system selection you can read HERE
+To select equipment properly, it is recommended that you use ACCA manual S to ensure that you don't miss any of the steps.
+ACCA has a great quick guide on system selection that you can read HERE.

-- In heat pump applications with greater heating loads than cooling loads (common) the cooling system must not be more than 25% than the sensible cooling gain
+- In heat pump applications with greater heating loads than cooling loads (common), the cooling system must not be more than 25% of the sensible cooling gain.

-- In the case of fuel-burning appliances choose the next size greater than the heat loss of the space
+- In fuel-burning appliances, choose the next size greater than the heat loss of the space.

-All of these need to take into account the manufactures specifications matching the load calculation conditions to the specifications of your equipment at the same conditions.
+All of these need to consider the manufacturers' specifications matching the load calculation conditions to the specifications of your equipment at the same conditions.
 While a furnace may produce the same heat output no matter the conditions, air conditioning and heat pump equipment output will change depending on indoor and outdoor conditions.

-The final step is configuring the equipment to the proper air flow levels so that the sensible/latent capacity will match the design.
-If the system was designed for 400 CFM per ton then ensuring that the equipment is set to output that airflow is critical.
+The final step is configuring the equipment to the proper airflow levels so that the sensible/latent capacity will match the design.
+If the system was designed for 400 CFM per ton, it is critical to ensure that the equipment is set to output that airflow.